 In the upper right and unattractive quadrant is the ASP (Application Service Provider) model, where we have less control over equipment utilization (it is typically provisioned for individual customers) and less control over defining the number of releases.

-Hosting a solution on-premise to the customer may reduce our maintenance fees, if we are successful in reducing releases, but significantly increases our costs.
-This is different than the on-premise model (upper left) in which the customer bears the cost of equipment but for which we have a high number of releases to maintain.
+Hosting a solution on-premises to the customer may reduce our maintenance fees, if we are successful in reducing releases, but significantly increases our costs.
+This is different than the on-premises model (upper left) in which the customer bears the cost of equipment but for which we have a high number of releases to maintain.
 The XaaS solution is clearly beneficial overall to maximize margins.

-AKF Partners helps companies transition on-premise, licensed software products to SaaS and XaaS solutions.
+AKF Partners helps companies transition on-premises, licensed software products to SaaS and XaaS solutions.
 Let us help you on your journey.